codingteam/pacmacs.el/README.md

 All the source code of this game is distributed under the MIT license.
 All the work in the `sprites/` directory is distributed under [CC-BY](https://creativecommons.org/licenses/by/4.0/).

+Check `LICENSE.md` and `sprites/LICENSE.md` files for more information.